HINQ101 The HistorianUpdated: 10 April 2017

 In this unit we tackle these and other questions concerning the discipline of historical inquiry.
 Behind every work of history there is a person with a determined interest and motivation in presenting an historical account of some aspect of the past and in interpreting it.
 As E. H. Carr argued in What is History (1961), study the historian and the societies they have come from before studying the histories they have produced.

 As societies and cultures change so does the nature of history emerging from them.
-In this unit we explore five different 'ages' of representing the past: The Ancient World, The Medieval World, The Modernist World, The Democratic World, and The Postmodernist World.
-By exploring these worlds, and the work of selected 'historians' within them, we will uncover the different ways in which they have approached the task of writing history, and the different formats they have used in presenting it.
+By exploring the changing nature of history and the work of selected 'historians', we will uncover the different ways in which they have approached the task of writing history, and the different formats they have used in presenting it.

 |Disclaimer||Unit information may be subject to change prior to commencement of the teaching period.|